Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * In RRF3, the P parameter is removed.
 Use the C parameter to specify the pin names to be used.
 * RepRapFirmware 1.19 and later provides an optional P parameter on the G1 command to allow I/O ports to be set to specified states for the duration of the move.
 The argument to the P parameter is a bitmap giving the required state of each port.
 The M670 command specifies the mapping between the bits of that argument and logical port numbers.
 Optionally, the T parameter can be used to advance the I/O port switching a short time before the corresponding move begins.
+* In all versions of RRF3 the ports used must be on the main board, not on a CAN-connected expansion board.
+On Duet 2 some or all of the ports may be on a DueX or additional SX1509B chip.

 ## M671: Define positions of Z pivot points or bed levelling screws